 Who are we looking for

-This project is designed for students from all backgrounds in the final stage of their Bachelor’s or Master’s program.
+This project is designed for students from all backgrounds in their Bachelor’s or Master’s program.
 All students with an interest in Investment Banking can apply via our website.
 Fluency in Dutch is required.

 Participating Companies 2020